danmbrown/city-of-whispers/Playbooks/Crossroads.md

 ### Den of Amusement
 You own, run, or manage a club where people go to relax or escape.
 Where is it located?
 What does it serve?
 What is the clientele like?
 You have a scheme with Productivity +1.

-When you Meet Someone New, you may add "They are a customer" to the list of Shared Experiences.
+When you **Meet Someone New**, you may add "They are a customer" to the list of Shared Experiences.
 If you pick this, you may also add them as a Tie.

 Select one drawback: